Reabaln/capstone-project/readme.md

 ### Services Architecture
-The Sockshop Microservices applications is a web-based e-commerce app where users can browse items, add them to the cart, and purchase them.
+The Sockshop Microservices application is a web-based e-commerce app where users can browse items, add them to the cart, and purchase them.
 All services communicate using REST over HTTP.

 ![Services Architectire](https://github.com/microservices-demo/microservices-demo.github.io/blob/HEAD/assets/Architecture.png?raw=true  "Weaveworks Sockshop Architecture")

 ### Depolyment Platform
-This application is deployed on Kubernetes cluster (k3s)  with 4 nodes having NGINX as an Ingress Controller, Tekton as an automation controller, Prometheous/Grafana for monitoring, and ELF for logging (Fluent Bit, Elasticsearch and Kibana)
+This application is deployed on Kubernetes cluster (k3D)  with 4 nodes having NGINX as an Ingress Controller, Tekton as an automation controller, Prometheous/Grafana for monitoring, and ELF for logging (Fluent Bit, Elasticsearch and Kibana)

 #### Tools used